-Keeping your business well-organized doesn’t always come easy, especially when you’re already spread a little too thin.
-We get it, running a business takes a lot of time and energy, and there’s likely not enough hours in the day to stay on top of organizing every aspect.
-That’s why we’ve got you covered with these organization strategies for your small business.
+Keeping your small business well-organized doesn’t always come easy, especially when you’re already spread a little too thin.
+We get it, running a business takes a lot of time and energy, and there aren’t enough hours in the day to stay on top of organizing every aspect.
+That’s why we’ve got you covered with these 10 organization tips for your small business.

 Eliminate the Clutter

 If you look around your office and realize you’re surrounded by non-work-related things, it’s probably time to purge your office of anything you don’t need.
 Clutter can often be distracting and reduce your productivity.
 De-cluttering can be therapeutic and give you the sense of a fresh start.

 If you’re sitting on hundreds or even thousands of emails, start the daunting process of going through your mailbox and flagging the messages that need your attention, filing records you need to keep and deleting emails you no longer need.
 Be sure to follow retention requirements for tax, legal or audit purposes.
 The Internal Revenue Service’s site provides helpful recommendations for records retention.

 Get Your Files Tidy

 It’s important to keep information easily accessible to save time and promote efficiency.
 If you keep paper files, one small business paperwork organization tip is to adopt a labelling and color-coding system that keeps your files organized by year, client and project.
 Better yet, it may be time to make the switch to digital files.

 You probably prefer digital communications and invoices over mail and paper in your personal life, so why not bring that same efficiency to your business.
 Research document management software to find the digital filing system most appropriate for your outfit.
 Many affordable digital filing systems for businesses will have you operating in the cloud in no time.